AGLDWG/phs/README.md

 Another function of the PRS is to enable the plant health surveillance to define the data quality standards for graph databases such as the **Plant Health Surveillance Data Store**, which aggregates plant health surveillance observations from various sources and allows them to be analysed and reported upon.

+## Participation
+This is a public repository, released under the Creative Commons Attribution 4.0 International Licence ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).
+It permits almost any use, subject to providing credit and license notice.

+If you wish to contribute to the development of the Pest Record Specification, you are welcome to clone or fork this repository and submit your work using a pull request.
+There is a [wealth of tutorials and references](https://duckduckgo.com/?q=best+practice+git+collaboration+pull+request&atb=v141-1&ia=web) on the internet, but this is a [good start](https://www.thinkful.com/learn/github-pull-request-tutorial/).

 ## TODO
 * Confirm that policy documentation is cleared for public viewing (in this repository)
 * Copy policy doco to this repo, either directly into this file (preferred) or other documents.